marcodondo97/PWA-televisionschedule/README.md

 <b>CREATED FOR DEMONSTRATION PURPOSES ONLY </b>

 This progressive web application works thanks to web scraping information from https://hyle.appspot.com/.
-For web scraping i used "simple html dom" https://simplehtmldom.sourceforge.io/
+For web scraping I used "simple html dom" https://simplehtmldom.sourceforge.io/

 <h2> Description </h2>
 The PWA has a full responsive design.